Z0eDu/3400-group6/lab2/README.md

 ## Tone Detection

-We noticed our microphone had an amplifier on it already, so we did not assemble one.
-Using the FFT library and Team alpha as references, we wrote our code connecting the microphone, so we would pick up sound for a certain amount of time.
-We configured an 8 kHz interrupt.
-We decided to use an interrupt because we need to get exact time as well as figure out the sampling rate in order for the FFT to make sense.
-We chose 8kHz because it is double the highest human voice frequency and would be half of the sampling rate.
+### Circuit
+We connected the microphone power and ground to +5 V and GND on the Arduino, respectively, and attached the signal line to A0.
+The Adafruit Electret Microphone Amplifier breakout board (product ID 1063) we used already had an amplifier on it, so there was no need to further amplify the signal.

+### FFT

+Team Alpha and the instructions spent lots of time experimenting with wrapping `analogRead` in a loop and measuring the sampling frequency by playing known tones and checking which bins of the FFT picked them up.
+This seemed like a complicated and time consuming process.
+Instead, we configured an 8 kHz interrupt.
+The interrupt fired at exactly 8 kHz, so we knew the exact sampling frequency.
+We chose 8kHz to satisfy the Nyquist sampling condition, which requires the sampling frequency to be double the highest frequency in our system, which would be human voice at 4 kHz.

 ```
 cli();